devtks/devtks.github.io/_posts/2019-08-09-GitFlowzureDevops.md

 ![](/img/gitflow-azuredvops/commentonline.PNG)

-Nice feature is the fact that comments can be rich and including many formatting/tagging/images/Pull Request or items reference and much more.
+A nice feature is the fact that comments can be rich and including many formatting/tagging/images/Pull Request or items reference and much more.

 ![](/img/gitflow-azuredvops/comment example.PNG)

-Now a comment is post we can see on the PR timeline a policy that it doesn't comply to rules of having `all comments resolved`
+Now a comment is posted we can see on the PR timeline a policy that it doesn't comply to rules of having `all comments resolved`

 ![](/img/gitflow-azuredvops/timeline.PNG)

-Developer will be notify about the comment and make the required changes or reply to the comment
+The developer will be notified about the comment and make the required changes or reply to the comment

 He can push his new changes and reply to the comment by tagging the reviewer for example.

-The new commit will appears in the Pull Request timeline
+The new commit will appear in the Pull Request timeline

 ![](/img/gitflow-azuredvops/newcommit500.PNG)

-If change is good then reviewer can now resolve the comment
+If change is good then the reviewer can now resolve the comment

 ![](/img/gitflow-azuredvops/resolvecomment.PNG)

 Now Pull Request is ready to approve.
-Reviewer can click on Approve.
+The reviewer can click on Approve.

 ![](/img/gitflow-azuredvops/readytoaprove.PNG)